VUnit/vunit/docs/cli.rst

 Command Line Interface
 ======================
-A :class:`VUnit <vunit.ui.VUnit>` object can be created from command line arguments by using the :meth:`from_argv
+A :class:`VUnit <vunit.ui.vunit.VUnit>` object can be created from command line arguments by using the :meth:`from_argv
-<vunit.ui.VUnit.from_argv>` method effectively creating a custom
+<vunit.ui.vunit.VUnit.from_argv>` method effectively creating a custom
 command line tool for running tests in the user project.
 Source files and libraries are added to the project by using methods on the VUnit object.
 The configuration is followed by a call to the :meth:`main
-<vunit.ui.VUnit.main>` method which will execute the function
+<vunit.ui.vunit.VUnit.main>` method which will execute the function
 specified by the command line arguments and exit the script.
 The added source files are automatically scanned for test cases.